 In an article for NPR, Byron Auguste, economist and CEO of Opportunity@Work, sheds more light on the issue — explaining how arbitrary degree requirements “screen out 70% of African-Americans, 80% of Latinos, and 80% of rural Americans of all races.”

 Dropping unnecessary degree requirements helps under-privileged groups obtain more gainful employment, and it’s a great way to demonstrate your commitment to DEI (Diversity, Equity, and Inclusion).
 And, according to Danny, it also opens the door to valuable new perspectives.

 “Particularly here at Codecademy and other learning platforms, candidates who have been on the journey of self-driven learning know the particular pain points and challenges that arise.
 Therefore, they can potentially really empathize with and build an outstanding experience for those in the same shoes.”

 Still, embracing equity involves more than dropping degree requirements.
-Mindful onboarding and ongoing education helps set people up for success, and this can be achieved through tools like Codecademy Teams and Teams+ or even providing structured on-the-job mentoring opportunities.
+Mindful onboarding and ongoing education helps set people up for success, and this can be achieved through upskilling and structured on-the-job mentoring opportunities.

 There’s a strong case to be made for dropping degree requirements, and it’s worth considering if you’re looking to maximize your pool of candidates.